Mardi Himal Base Camp Trek

 Overall, this trek is physically demanding but highly rewarding.
 With the right gear, mental preparation, and guidance from Aarohi Holiday, most trekkers find the Mardi Himal experience both manageable and unforgettable.

-AMS and Safety on the Mardi Himal Trek
+Altitude Sickness and Prevention on the Mardi Himal Base Camp Trek

 Travel Insurance for Mardi Himal Base Camp Trek